FanisDeligiannis/8085_emulator/README.md

 ## Linux

   ### Requirements
-  - Get required packages: sudo apt install libxi-dev libgl-dev
+  - Get required packages:
+	- sudo apt install libxi-dev libgl-dev libxcusror-dev libxrandr-dev libxinerama-dev
-  - You also need a modern enough g++ compiler that supports C++20.
+  - You also need a modern enough g++ compiler that supports C++11.
+(Used to need C++20, but using some workarounds I changed that)

 ### Steps